tgonzalezc5/tgonzalezc5/README.md

-- 👋 Hi, I’m @tgonzalezc5
+- 👋 Hi, I’m Teo.
 - 👀 I’m interested in ... family + friends, going out, sports, and coming up with new ideas.
-- 🌱 I’m currently learning ... everything.
+- 🌱 I’m currently learning ... the basics with Nucamp.
-- 💞️ I’m looking to collaborate on ... redefining the future of work.
 - 📫 How to reach me ... teodorolgonzalez5@gmail.com

 <!---